Digitalmvps/ShopifyVue/README.md

 ```
 npm i -g @digitalmvps-npm/shopifyvue
 ```

 ### Create a new project
+Note: We recommend using Git bash terminal on Windows.

 To create a new project, you can specify the backend language ShopifyVue should use by using `shopifyvue create "MyShopifyApp" --backend <language>`.

 For NodeJs